clicon/clixon-docs/standards.rst

 Default handling
 ----------------
-Clixon treats default data according to what is defined as explicit basic mode in `RFC 6243: With-defaults Capability for NETCONF <http://www.rfc-editor.org/rfc/rfc6243.txt>`_, i.e. the server consider any data node that is not explicitly set data to be default data.
+Clixon treats default data according to what is defined as `explicit basic mode` in `RFC 6243: With-defaults Capability for NETCONF <http://www.rfc-editor.org/rfc/rfc6243.txt>`_, i.e. the server consider any data node that is not explicitly set data to be default data.

+One effect is that if you view the contents of datastores (or import/export them), they should be in `explicit basic mode`.

 The `:with-defaults` capability indicates that clixon default behaviour is explicit and also indicates that additional retrieval modes supported by the server are:.